home-assistant/companion.home-assistant/docs/notifications/actionable.md

 title: "Actionable notifications"
 ---

-Actionable notifications allow you to attach up to four buttons underneath an expanded iOS notification.
+Notifications can be grouped by category, this allows for different types of notifications from Home Assistant be placed in a appropriate stacks on the lock screen and even custom summary text to be used on the notification stack.
+Categories also you to create actionable notifications to which you can attach up to four buttons underneath an expanded iOS notification.
 These buttons are associated with automations of your choice, allowing you to perform powerful tasks with literally the press of a button!

 Some useful examples of actionable notifications: